Our Soap History

 I'm on the hunt for our true soap history.

 No worries, I will find our true history, not what industrialists and google wants you to know.
 I just read a book printed in 1957.
-That author knew more about our soap history than what google tells you.
+That author knew more about our soap history than what google and contemporary writers tell you.

-Trust I'm on the hunt for our history and will share the story I find - all the hidden ways our AnSisters made soap and cleaning supplies to keep their loved ones clean and healthy.
+Trust I'm on the hunt for our history and will share the story I find - all the hidden ways our An-Sisters made soap and cleaning supplies to keep their loved ones hale and hearty.